 15 capital ships, 6 aircraft carriers, 61 cruisers, 181 destroyers, 59 submarines

-The divisions of the British and Empire Armies were normally organized and equipped in the same way.
+The divisions of the British and Empire Armies were normally organize and equipped in the same way.